 2. Consider the variable factors that might influence whether an object floats or sinks.
-List all the factors you can think of.
+List as many factors as you can.

 Answers will vary.
 Lists may include what an object is made of, how much it weighs, its shape, whether it is dense or porous, and whether it is solid or has holes in it.
 Remember, this material may be new to students and they may need help generating a list of variables that influence an object's ability to float.
 Having a discussion and asking questions can help your student start to see the possible influencing factors.